LotusBlock-Studio/.github/profile/README.md

-> # <:lotusblock:1479246522708398294> LotusBlockStudio / The Name of Professionalism in Minecraft
+> # LotusBlockStudio / The Name of Professionalism in Minecraft
 >
-> ***LotusBlock** is an innovative studio that brings together **quality**, **professionalism**, and **creativity in the world of Minecraft**.
+> **LotusBlock** is an innovative studio that brings together **quality**, **professionalism**, and **creativity in the world of Minecraft**.
 Aiming to turn players' dream projects into reality, **LotusBlock** carefully plans every detail, completing each project with flawless aesthetics and functionality according to your requests. **Our advertisement is not in words but in the projects we deliver.
 We don’t talk about quality—we show it.**
 >
 > ## Who Are We?
 >
-> <:lotusblockk:1479614463064932455> At **LotusBlock**, we are a new team serving since 2025.
+> At **LotusBlock**, we are a new team serving since 2025.
 But being new does not mean we lack experience.
 On the contrary, our team combines years of past experience to form a strong foundation.
 >
 > **Each member of our team** has long-term experience in **Minecraft architecture**, **design**, **server packages**, **and many other areas**, participating in various projects.
 So the team may be new, but our experience surpasses years.
 >